akoltun/form_obj/README.md

 Use parameter `array: true` in order to define an array of nested structs.
 Define `primary_key` so that `update_attribute` method be able to distinguish whether to update existing array element or create a new one.
+By default attribute `id` is considered to be a primary key.

 ```ruby
 class Team < FormObj::Struct